Chronos-Vault/chronos-vault-platform-/SETUP_GUIDE.md

 ## Support

-For additional support, please contact our development team at support@chronosvault.com (placeholder email).
+For additional support, please contact our development team at chronosvault@chronosvault.org.